shyaboi/apistresstester/README.md

 # Running the script

+After cloneing the repo;

-Currently you can apply your variables at the top, and after running
+You can apply your variables at the top of the app.js file, and after running

-`npm install`
+$`npm install`

 then run

-`npm start`
+$`npm start`

 and it will start stressing your system and the API you are hitting.